richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## The IETF Trust

+The IETF Trust is the legal owner of a number of intellectual properties for the IETF and others (such as IANA).
-The IETF Trust holds IETF trademarks, the copyrights for IETF documents including RFCs, and copyright licenses for IETF contributions including Internet Drafts.
+This includes the IETF trademarks, the copyright licenses for IETF contributions including Internet Drafts.
 The principles for the copyright licenses are described in {{IPRRIGHTS1}}
 and {{COPYRIGHT}}, and the licenses themselves are online in the [Trust Legal Provisions](https://trustee.ietf.org/documents/trust-legal-provisions/).